unicef/publicgoods-toolkit/community.md

 the [Hippocratic License](https://firstdonoharm.dev/).
 These licenses restrict the use of DPGs when their use might contravene various social values.
-Regardless of whether or not we call these licenses "open source," people working on DPGs in a government context might well come across DPGs that use these licenses.
+Regardless of whether or not we call these licenses "open source", people working on DPGs in a government context might well come across DPGs that use these licenses.
 This is a space to watch, and for now, the DPG standard does *not* include any of these ethical source license types.